NewSpace India Limited

 NewSpace India Limited (NSIL) is a Public Sector Undertaking (PSU) of the Government of India, under the Department of Space.
 NSIL is responsible for producing, assembling and integrating the launch vehicle with the help of industry consortium.
-It was established on 6 March 2019 under the administrative control of the Department of Space (DoS) and the Company Act 2013.
+It was established on 6 March 2019 under the administrative control of the Department of Space (DoS) and the Companies Act 2013.
 The main objective of NSIL is to scale up private sector participation in Indian space programmes.

 Objectives

-NSIL was setup with the following objectives:
+NSIL was set up with the following objectives: